hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 - **SHALL** declare conformance with the AU Core Server Capability Statement by including its official URL in the server's `CapabilityStatement.instantiates` element: `http://hl7.org.au/fhir/core/CapabilityStatement/au-core-server`
 - **SHALL** specify the full capability details from the AU Core CapabilityStatement it claims to implement, including declaring support for the AU Core profile by including its official URL in the server's `CapabilityStatement.rest.resource.supportedProfile` element
 - **SHALL** be able to populate all profile elements that are mandatory and/or labelled *Must Support* as defined by that profile's StructureDefinition.
-- **SHALL** implement the RESTful behavior according to the FHIR specification, including *read* and *search* behavior and required search parameters as defined in the [AU Core CapabilityStatement](CapabilityStatement-au-core-server.html#resourcesSummary1).
+- **SHALL** implement the RESTful behaviour according to the FHIR specification, including *read* and *search* behaviour and required search parameters as defined in the [AU Core CapabilityStatement](CapabilityStatement-au-core-server.html#resourcesSummary1).
 - **SHALL** specify the full capability details from the AU Core CapabilityStatement it claims to implement, including declaring support for the AU Core Profile's FHIR RESTful transactions.